OOFMAN29803/Notebook-Revamped/README.md

 # RELEASED

-Current version: V1.1 Beta 1
+Current version: V1.1 Beta 2

-*Note: Beta 2 is delayed as some things are getting worked on that took longer than a max 2 week timeframe*
+*Note: Multitasking is basically not functional but is a proof of concept, will be updated*

 ### Features:
 - Download Notes: Easily download your notes for offline access.